The Tunnel Effect: Building Data Representations in Deep Neural Networks: Related work

 \looseness-1 The analysis of representations in neural network training is an established field~\citep{yosinski2014transferable,williams2021generalized,lou2022feature}.
 Previous studies have explored training dynamics and the impact of model width~\citep{maheswaranathan2019universality,raghu2017svcca,thompson2019effect,jacot2018neural,lewkowycz2020large,wei2019regularization}, but there is still a gap in understanding training dynamics \citep{chen2023which,ramasesh2020anatomy,yosinski2014transferable,neyshabur2020tranfser}.
 Works have investigated different architectures' impact on continual learning~\citep{mirzadeh2022wide,mirzadeh22architecture_matters} and linear models' behavior~\citep{lee22maslow,lee21studentteacher,evron22lineargregression,maddox2021fast}.
 Our work builds upon studies examining specific layers' role in model performance~\citep{zhang2022layers,nguyen2020wide,raghu2017svcca,chen2023which,evci2022head2toe,nguyen2022on} and sheds light on the origins of observed behaviors~\citep{papyan2020prevalence,zhu2021geometric,galanti2022on,hui2022limitations}.

 \looseness-1 Previous works have explored the role of specific layers in model performance~\citep{zhang2022layers,nguyen2020wide,raghu2017svcca,chen2023which,evci2022head2toe,nguyen2022on}.
 While some studies have observed a block structure in neural network representations, their analysis was limited to ResNet architectures and did not consider continual learning scenarios.
 In our work, we investigate a similar phenomenon, expanding the range of experiments and gaining deeper insights into its origins.
+On the other hand, visualization of layer representations indicates that higher layers capture intricate and meaningful features, often formed through combinations of lower-layer features~\citep{olah2017feature}.
+This phenomenon potentially accounts for the extension of feature extractors for complex tasks.
+Work~\citep{bai2019deep} builds a theoretical picture that stacked sequence models tend to converge to a fixed state with infinite depth and proposes a method to compute the finite equivalent of such networks.
+The framework of~\citep{bai2019deep} encompasses previous empirical findings of~\citep{dabre2019recurrent,bai2018trellis,dehghani2018universal}.
+Independently, research on pruning methods has highlighted a greater neuron count in pruned final layers than in initial layers~\citep{morcos2019one}, which aligns with the tunnel's existence.
+Furthermore, in~\citep{saxe2019information,shwartz2017opening}, authors showed that training neural networks may lead to compressing information contained in consecutive hidden layers.

-In~\citep{zhang2022layers}, authors distinguish between critical and robust layers, highlighting the importance of the former for model performance, while individual layers from the latter can be reset without impacting the final performance.
+Yet another work~\citep{zhang2022layers} offers a different perspective, where the authors distinguish between critical and robust layers, highlighting the importance of the former for model performance, while individual layers from the latter can be reset without impacting the final performance.
 Our analysis builds upon this finding and further categorizes these layers into the extractor and tunnel, providing insights into their origins and their effects on model performance and generalization ability.

-Our findings are related to the Neural Collapse phenomenon \citep{papyan2020prevalence}, which has gained recent attention \citep{zhu2021geometric,galanti2022on,hui2022limitations}.
-In our experiments, we also analyze the rank of the representation matrix and observe that the examined tunnel is characterized by a low representation rank.
+Our findings are also related to the Neural Collapse (NC) phenomenon \citep{papyan2020prevalence}, which has gained recent attention \citep{zhu2021geometric,galanti2022on,hui2022limitations}.
+Several recent works~\cite{ansuini2019intrinsic,li2022principled,rangamani2023feature} have extended the observation of NC and explored its impact on different layers, with a notable emphasis on deeper layers. \cite{li2022principled} establishes a link between collapsed features and transferability.
+In our experiments, we delve into tunnel creation, analyzing weight changes and model behavior in a continual learning scenario, revealing the task-agnostic nature of the tunnel layers.